 Former conducting positions include artistic/music director of the New Haven Oratorio Choir and Orchestra, the Westchester Concert Singers, The New England Benefit Orchestra, The Festival Chamber Orchestra at Yale, and assistant conductor of the Eastman Philharmonia, the opera department at the Eastman School of Music, and for the Heidelberg Castle Opera Festival, Heidelberg, Germany.

-In addition to conducting, Mr. Bailey has been a baroque violist with the Arcadia Players, Northampton, Massachusetts, The Sebastian Players in Connecticut, and Schola Cantorum at Yale University.
-Mr. Bailey’s instrumental and choral compositions and arrangements have been performed by ensembles such as Tafelmusik Baroque Orchestra.
+Mr. Bailey is also an active composer, whose instrumental and choral compositions and arrangements have been performed by ensembles such as Tafelmusik Baroque Orchestra.
 Other works of his have premiered at Lincoln Center, Yale University, Boston’s landmark Emmanuel Church, and throughout the United States, as well as at St. Basil’s Cathedral in Moscow, Russia.
 Approximately forty of his compositions have been published.
-In 2007 he received a commission from Yale instructor Scott Hartman and the Yale Trombones to compose a piece for them, which premiered in Hartford, Connecticut, in May 2008.
-Mr. Bailey is also co-founder and co-director of the Benchmark Performance Series on Cape Cod, and creator of the Slavic Music Festival at Yale University.
+Mr. Bailey also founded the Composer’s Seminar at St. Vladimir’s Orthodox Seminary.